lashifrin/ejabberd-modules/mod_logxml/trunk/README.txt

 	as reported to Erlang by the operating system, will be used.
 	With the latter, GMT/UTC time will be used.
 	Default value: local
+show_ip:
+    If the IP address of the local user should be logged to file.
+    This option requires ejabberd SVN r772 (2007-05-21) or newer.
+    Default value: false
 rotate_days:
     Rotate logs every X days
     Put 'no' to disable this limit.